 The curriculum for our healthcare administration bachelor’s in health information management combines technology knowledge – through courses such as Healthcare Data Management, Communication and Technologies, and Healthcare IT Infrastructure and Network Management – with our healthcare administration program’s core, which zeroes in on business, ethics and policy.
 Courses are taught by leading professionals in the healthcare administration and IT fields.

-This course explains the economic tools healthcare administrators need to utilize for effective decision making.
-The course further explores a framework for understanding pricing, regulation, costs, market demand, profitability, and risk issues within the healthcare economy and utilizes case studies to synthesize this content.
+Learn about the standard economic principles and tools that healthcare administrators need to utilize for effective decision making within the healthcare industry.
+Explores a framework for understanding government policies, legislation, pricing, profitability, market supply and demand, and risk issues within the healthcare economic system.

 This course provides an overview of the nature, organization, and function of the continuum of health services found in the United States.
 Emphasis is placed on the interrelation of cultural, economic, political and social aspects of health care delivery at the federal, state and local level.
 Topics include health care costs, accessibility of services, governmental influence on health care delivery, private industry role in health care, services for the medically indigent and elderly, ethical issues regarding transplants, reproductive technology, end of life decisions and funding.